rileydrellishak/tbbospp/README.md

   * 08/19
     * Created two helper functions - one to get user input for starting number, another to validate that user input is a positive number.
+    * I have the very basic version of the sequence creator done.
+I want to focus next on making helper functions to better align with the single responsibility principle.
 </details>

 ### :mag_right: [Factor Finder](/factor_finder.py)